 THMs- Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-Thallium- Some people who drink water containing thallium in excess of the MCL over many years could experience hair loss, changes in their blood, or problems with their kidneys, intestines, or liver.
+Tetrachloroethylene: Some people who drink water containing Tetrachloroethylene in excess of the MCL over many years could have problems with their liver and may have an increased risk of getting cancer.